randa-mu/randomness-js/README.md

-## @randamu/randomness-js
+## randomness-js

 A convenience library for retrieving, verifying and deriving randomness from the dcrypt network.

 Build everything by running `npm run build`.
-This creates an `index.js` and `index.d.ts` at the root directory.
+This creates a dist directory containing commonjs and esm modules.

-Solidity interfaces for randomenss can be found in the [contracts](./contracts) directory.
+Solidity interfaces for randomness can be found in our [solidity repo](https://github.com/randa-mu/randamu-solidity-contracts).